 Another possible source of crucial considerations with regard to utilitarianism is difficulties in understanding the goal itself.
-For example, if one tries to think about how to apply utilitarianism to a world that has a finite probability of being infinite, one will run into difficulties in terms of how to measure different infinite magnitudes and still seeing how we could possibly make any difference to it.
-I have a big paper about that and we don’t need to go into that.
+For example, if one tries to think about how to apply utilitarianism to a world that has a finite probability of being infinite, one will run into difficulties in terms of how to measure different infinite magnitudes and still seeing how we could possibly make any difference to the world.
+I have a big paper about that, and we don’t need to go into it.
 There are some other issues that consist in actually trying to articulate utilitarianism to deal with all these possible cases.

 The third possible reason here is that one might think that we are kind of close, not super close, but close to some pivot point in history.
-That means that we might have special opportunities to influence the long-term future now.
-And we’re still far enough away from this: it’s not obvious what we should do to have the maximally beneficial impact on the future.
-But still close enough that we can maybe begin to perceive some contours of the apparatus that will shape the future.
-For example, you may think that superintelligence might be this pivot point, or one of them (there may be x-risk pivot points as well), that we will confront in this century, then it might just be that we are barely just beginning to get the ability to think about those things, which introduces a whole set of new considerations that might be very important.
+That means we might have special opportunities to influence the long-term future now.
+And we’re still far away from this: it’s not obvious what we should do to have the maximally beneficial impact on the future.
+But we'restill close enough that we can maybe begin to perceive some contours of the apparatus that will shape the future.
+For example, you may think that superintelligence might be this pivot point, or one of them (there may be x-risk pivot points as well) that we will confront in this century.
+In that case, it might just be that we are barely just beginning to get the ability to think about those things, which introduces a whole set of new considerations that might be very important.